-There are several differnet types of HD CCTV on the market and they are all subtly different.
+There are several different types of HD CCTV on the market and they are all subtly different.
 It's important to make sure you choose the right type.

 This was was the first analogue HD technology widely available and was supposed to allow HD over existing coax cable.
 There were 2 main problems, you needed really good quality coax cable which meant systems had to be re-wired anyway and the maximum cable runs were quite short.
-You needed to fit boosters or repeaters every so many metres.
-The other problem with HD-SDI is you can't use CAT5 cable.
+You needed to fit boosters or repeaters every so often, the other problem with HD-SDI is you can't use CAT5 cable.
 Most people want to use CAT5 because it's future proof and easy to run.
-Finally HD-SDI is not backwards compatible with standard definition CCTV.
+Finally, HD-SDI is not backwards compatible with standard definition CCTV.

-This technology is manufacured by a single company in China - Dahua.
-Even within the CVI family there are compatability issues, 720P wasn't compatible with 1080P and there are a couple of different generations with later equipment not being fully compatible with previous equipment.
+This technology is manufactured by a single company in China - Dahua.
+Even within the CVI family, there are compatibility issues, 720P wasn't compatible with 1080P and there are a couple of different generations with later equipment not being fully compatible with previous equipment.

 Another technology from China.
 The big benefit is cost, it's cheap.
-Image quality isn't as good as HD-TVI and it is more limited in terms of hybrid compatability.
+Image quality isn't as good as HD-TVI and it is more limited in terms of hybrid compatibility.

-IP CCTV systems tend to be quite complicated involving switches, an NVR, some form of power injection, potentially a seperate network storage device and in a lot of cases licences have to be aquired to fully utilise the equipment.
-The cameras themselves can be expensive particularly when dealing with longer range external cameras.
+IP CCTV systems tend to be quite complicated involving switches, an NVR, some form of power injection, potentially a separate network storage device and in a lot of cases, licences have to be acquired to fully utilise the equipment.
+The cameras themselves can be expensive, particularly when dealing with longer-range external cameras.

 Some people think that IP is the only option if you want to remote access a CCTV system.
 This is absolutely not the case.
-All our HD-TVI DVR recorders can be remote accessed.
+All our HD-TVI DVR recorders can be remotely accessed.

 Please feel free to call and discuss the various HD options available on the market.